mshedsilegx/devops/python_systools/python_module_tester_README.md

 | :------------------- | :------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Import Performance** | Measures the time it takes to import the module.                           | **`[PASS]`**: Excellent performance (< 0.1 seconds).<br>**`[INFO]`**: Acceptable performance (0.1 to 1.0 seconds).<br>**`[WARN]`**: Slow performance (> 1.0 seconds), indicating a potential bottleneck. |
 | **Environment Check**  | Reports key details about the Python interpreter running the check.        | **`[INFO]`**: Reports the Python version, threading model (GIL status), and implementation (e.g., CPython).                                                                                            |
-This will print the help text and exit without performing any analysis.